Constraint Learning in Multi-Agent Dynamic Games from Demonstrations of Local Nash Interactions: Experiments

 \subsection{Double Integrator Simulations}

 \paragraph{Constraint Inference}

-We validate our constraint inference method by recovering a wide range of constraint parameterizations, including polytopic, elliptic, and velocity-dependent spherical collision avoidance constraints.
-For each experiment, we solve \eqref{Eqn: Forward Game} using the costs $J^i$ and ground truth constraints (via the KKT conditions \eqref{Eqn: KKT, Forward Game}) to generate a set of demonstrations $\D$ that activate the unknown constraint.
-In Fig. \ref{fig:DI_poly_ell}a and \ref{fig:DI_poly_ell}b, we plot the demonstrations and emphasize timesteps when the collision avoidance constraints are active.
-By solving \eqref{Eqn: KKT, Inverse, Optimal}, we recover the correct constraint parameter value $\theta$ in each experiment.
+We validate our method by recovering polytopic, elliptic, and velocity-dependent spherical collision avoidance constraints.
+Fig. \ref{fig:DI_poly_ell}a-\ref{fig:DI_poly_ell}b plot demonstrations generated via solving \eqref{Eqn: Forward Game} across all $i \in [N]$, and mark timesteps when constraints are active.
+By solving \eqref{Eqn: KKT, Inverse, Optimal}, we were able to recover the true constraint parameter $\theta^\star$.

-\paragraph{Motion Planning} To evaluate our volume extraction-based planning approach, as described in Sec. \ref{subsec: Volume Extraction Over Trajectories and Parameters for Motion Planning} and App. \ref{subsec: App, Robust Motion Planning via Implicit Constraint Checking}, we generate safe trajectories which satisfy a given set of polytopic collision-avoidance constraints.
-Specifically, using a set of queried trajectories $\Q_\xi$, we extract hypercubes of safe trajectories which were then used for constraint checking during trajectory generation.
-As shown in Fig. \ref{fig:DI_poly_ell}, our method generates constraint-satisfying trajectories for each agent.
-Moreover, Fig. \ref{fig:rebuttal___volume_extraction_robustness} in App. \ref{subsubsec: App, Double Integrator Simulations} presents a scenario in which MPPI-based robust motion plans, informed by safe trajectories queried via volume extraction methods, are safe with respect to the underlying constraint, even when the underlying constraint is conservatively but not perfectly recovered.
+\paragraph{Motion Planning} To evaluate our volume extraction approach for planning (Sec. \ref{subsec: Volume Extraction Over Trajectories and Parameters for Motion Planning} and App. \ref{subsec: App, Robust Motion Planning via Implicit Constraint Checking}) \cite{ArXivPaper}, we generate safe trajectories which satisfy a given set of polytopic collision-avoidance constraints.
+Concretely, using a set of queried trajectories $\Q_\xi$, we extract hypercubes of safe trajectories which were then used for constraint checking during trajectory generation.
+Our method generates constraint-satisfying trajectories for each agent (Fig. \ref{fig:DI_poly_ell}d).
+Moreover, Fig. \ref{fig:rebuttal___volume_extraction_robustness} in App. \ref{subsubsec: App, Double Integrator Simulations} \cite{ArXivPaper} presents MPPI-generated robust motion plans, informed by safe trajectories queried via volume extraction methods, that are safe with respect to an underlying constraint that is conservatively but not perfectly recovered.
 In contrast, naive motion plans designed using a point estimate of the constraint parameter are unsafe.

 \paragraph{Compute Time vs. Number of Agents}